taehwandev/TComposableArchitecture/README.md

 T-ComposableArchitecture is a sample project that explores a structure similar to Reducers, UiState, and SideEffects from React.

-This architecture is inspired by the [swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) (TCA).
+This architecture is inspired by the swift-composable-architecture (TCA).

-It's intended for educational and sample usage, built using Compose and Hilt.
+It's intended for educational and sample usage, built using Compose and Hilt, Compose navigation.

 This code primarily consists of:

-- action-system : This manages actions sent from Compose, received and processed by the ViewModel (using a reducer pattern).
+- action-system: This manages actions sent from Compose, received and processed by the ViewModel (using a reducer pattern).
 It also facilitates sending new actions when needed.
+- router-system: Enables operations using Activity/Navigation through the router system.
-- sample app : The sample app demonstrates how to use the architecture.
+- sample app: The sample app demonstrates how to use the architecture.

 # Blog
 - [T Composable Architecture for Compose (React-inspired) - en](https://medium.com/@taehwandev/t-composable-architecture-for-compose-react-inspired-6ef28d799100)